by: Thomas Young

 - Monthly website marketing action plan

 Web marketing meetings are reviewed in more detail in upcoming chapters.
-These meetings are the engines that drive solid KPIs and web marketing ROI.
+These meetings are the engines that drive solid KPIs and strategic digital marketing ROI.

 Extend Website KPIs into the Sales Team Process

 Website data and conversions should be tracked as they flow into your sales process and those sales leads begin discussions with your sales team.
 Make sure your sales team is responding to web inquiries, and track their conversion rate with these leads.
-This will determine your ROI on web marketing efforts.
-The better your sales team can convert a web lead, the better the ROI from web marketing.
+This will determine your ROI on strategic digital marketing efforts.
+The better your sales team can convert a web lead, the better the ROI from strategic digital marketing.
 This can all be tracked.

-- Set company web marketing targets based on web stats.
+- Set company strategic digital marketing targets based on web stats.

 - Set up Google Analytics for your website and learn how to read Google Analytics reports.